 Closure and Out-of-Bounds Violations

 Please respect all rope lines.
 Crossing rope lines into Freestyle Terrain Parks, Race Courses, or Expert Terrain is not allowed.
-Closure violators will lose lift privileges and may be criminally trespassed.
-Avalanche terrain closure violators will not have ticket/pass returned.
+Terrain served by closed chairlifts or closed gates should be considered closed.
+Do not hike or side-step up into closed terrain.
 Skier safety classes will be required before returning to slopes in future seasons.

 Skiing or Snowboarding outside of the ski area boundary will result in the loss of skiing / riding privileges and a possible fine of $500 (Hood River County Ordinance 140).